black-hole-group/gpumonty/Important_Considerations.md

 Time spent running the full code: 1143.118472 seconds.
 Ntot = 100000000 //in the same file Time spent running the full code: 1210.156004 seconds.
 Ntot = 100000000 // with dlto. it took an extra 67 seconds 1 min and 7 seconds longer
 Time spent running the full code: 6116.992129 seconds.
-Ntot = 100000000
+Ntot = 100000000 We got to change EPS when we are dealing with different grids.
+This seems to work with the low end part of the optically thick sphere

+REMEMBER TO ENABLE SCATTERING ALLOCATIONS ONCE TEST IS DONE The error in the high frequencies is related to the size of the bin